 Check Your Makeup And Hair Care Products

-Switch to products that are non-comedogenic.
+Switch to makeup products that are non-comedogenic to cover your blemishes.
 Avoid using hair care products that contain pomades.
 Keep track of the products that make your skin break out.
-Whenever you are choosing products, always pick the ones that are oil-free and non-comedogenic.
+Whenever you are choosing skincare products, always pick the ones that are oil-free and non-comedogenic.

 Avoid Touching And Popping Your Acne

 I know it’s hard to resist the temptation to pop acne, but avoid doing that.
 Also, be gentle while removing your blackheads and whiteheads.
 Improper methods can worsen inflammation and increase the risk of post-inflammatory hyperpigmentation.

 Reduce Your Stress Levels